 - 3/4 tsp vanilla extract

-- In the bowl of an electric stand mixer (or in a mixing bowl using an electric hand mixer) blend together butter, powdered sugar, half and half and vanilla until well combined and fluffy.
+- For the frosting: In the bowl of an electric stand mixer (or in a mixing bowl using an electric hand mixer) blend together butter, powdered sugar, half and half and vanilla until well combined and fluffy.

 - *To measure flour scoop flour with a measuring cup and sweep top using a butter knife.
 If you are in high humidity you may need to fold in a couple more tablespoons of flour at the end if the dough is super sticky.